Digital transformation is not limited to changing production processes and automating workflows. It affects many areas of society.

 In a survey commissioned by Bitkom Research, the following obstacles to digital transformation were identified (Tata 2017).
 In the top places are the requirements for IT security and data protection as well as missing specifications from management (see Fig. 7).

-Common causes for the failure of digitization projects include (Bitkom 2018):
+Common causes for the failure of digitalization projects include (Bitkom 2018):

-Inadequate integration into the company’s digitization strategy or lack of an overall strategy for the company’s digital transformation
+Inadequate integration into the company’s digitalization strategy or lack of an overall strategy for the company’s digital transformation

 - Insufficient budget